 Published: Oct 9, 2017Time to read: 3mins Category: Recruitment

-The Art of Resetting a Search
+The Art of Resetting a Candidate Search

-Running out of Candidate Options?
+Running Out of Candidate Options?

 Is your hiring manager repeatedly rejecting candidates who fit the requirements everyone agreed upon when you started?
-Are your hiring managers changing titles, requirements and duties on the fly—without your input?
+Are your hiring managers changing titles, requirements, and duties on the fly—without your input?

-In this whirl of activity and low response you may no longer even be clear about what the position does, or what the ideal candidate looks like, or even what the hiring manager wants!
-These problems result in ‘last ditch’ efforts known as “find more candidates.”
+In this whirl of activity and low response, you may no longer even be clear about what the position does, or what the ideal candidate looks like, or even what the hiring manager wants!
+These problems result in ‘last-ditch’ efforts known as “find more candidates.”

 Call it a mid-course correction or the “I have a few questions so we can more closely target candidates” conversation.
 No need to throw anyone under the bus here (including you!).
 So refrain from saying anything like “I should have asked earlier” or “you should have told me that.”

 Make sure you ask the questions you have without apology or feeling stupid for having them.

 Please note: I’ve been recruiting for more years than I want to see in writing and absolutely have never seen a job description that gave me all the information I needed to do a quality search.